michaelharms6010/be-zeitpages/README.md

 Some Zecpages JSON API endpoints public and reachable via HTTP request.
 Great way for ppl who don't want to play around with browsers and client-side scripts to grab ZECpages' data.

+It's rate-limited but I think it's pretty generous at >100 requests/hr.
+Please be nice so I don't have to lower the rate limit :)

 **Base URL:** `https://be.zecpages.com`

 | Endpoint      | Returns |